Mamluk architecture: Overview

+Early Mamluk architecture developed through the adaptation and refinement of earlier Islamic architectural traditions in Egypt and Syria, such as Fatimid architecture.
 Mamluk architecture is distinguished by the construction of multi-functional buildings whose floor plans became increasingly complex due to the limited available space in cities and the desire to make monuments visually dominant in their urban surroundings.
 Expanding on Fatimid architecture's development of street-adjusted mosque façades, the Mamluks developed their architecture to enhance street vistas, positioning major elements in a deliberate way to be clearly visible by passersby.
 While the organization of Mamluk-era monuments varied, the funerary dome and minaret were constant themes.
 These attributes are prominent features in a Mamluk mosque's profile and were significant in the beautification of the city skyline.
 In Cairo, the funerary dome and minaret were respected as symbols of commemoration and worship.
 One aspect of Mamluk design was the intentional juxtaposition of the round dome, the vertical minaret, and the tall façade walls of the building, which architects placed in differing arrangements in order to maximize the visual impact of a building in its specific urban environment.
 Patrons also prioritized the placement of their mausoleum next to both the prayer hall inside and the street outside, so that those walking by or offering prayers could easily see the tomb through the windows.

 Mamluk buildings could include a single mausoleum or a small charitable building (e.g. a public drinking fountain), while larger architectural complexes typically combined many functions into one or more buildings.
 These could include charitable functions and social services, such as a mosque, khanqah (Sufi lodge), madrasa, bimaristan (hospital), maktab or kuttab (elementary school), sabil (kiosk for dispensing free water), or hod (drinking trough for animals); or commercial functions, such as a wikala or khan (a caravanserai to house merchants and their goods) or a rabʿ (a Cairene apartment complex for renters).

 Among other developments, during the Mamluk period the cruciform or four-iwan floor plan was adopted for madrasas and became more common for new monumental complexes than the traditional hypostyle mosque, although the vaulted iwans of the early period were replaced with flat-roofed iwans in the later period.
 Monumental decorated entrance portals became common compared to earlier periods, often carved with muqarnas and covered in other decorative schemes.
 Vestibule chambers behind these were sometimes covered with ornate vaulted ceilings in stone.
 The vestibule of the Madrasa of Uljay al-Yusufi (circa 1373) features the first ornate groin vault ceiling of its kind in Mamluk architecture and variations of this feature were repeated in later monuments.